sonderswag/GoProHero5_Black_API/README.md

 Without wrapping, this code will try to download photos while the goPro is still taking an image, Which results in the SD card getting corrupted.

-In order to avoid corrupting behaviour many of the functions, quiery  information from the GoPro to see if the desire changes have happen.
+In order to avoid corrupting behaviour many of the functions, query  information from the GoPro to see if the desire changes have happen.
 This can results the completion of operations being a little slower.
 Safety comes at the cost of speed.

 # Functions
 ```java